How Fear of Death Can Ruin Life

 That intolerance or aggression makes them feel better about what is, essentially, unknown.
 It’s a distraction.

-Create defenses.
+Create Defenses

 Fear of death is also described as anticipatory grief.
 This is the act of grieving something, like loss of life, before it happens.